-A major drawback in previous studies is that most of the conclusions regarding the nature of the health gap are based on comparisons between immigrants (generally legal) and native born in the host country.
-Such a comparison does not allow disentangling the contribution of selection from that of healthy habits or any direct effect of migration on health outcomes.
-Despite severe data limitation problems, there are a couple of recent exceptions that shed light on the contribution of selective migration by examining the health of immigrants and non-immigrants in the sending country prior to migration.
-The study by Rubalcava et al. (2008) employs longitudinal data from the Mexican Family Life Survey to compare emigrants from Mexico to similar non-emigrants.
-The findings indicate some evidence of positive selection in terms of physical health measures.
-In contrast, Stillman et al (2009) using data from Tongan potential immigrants and non-immigrants find that individuals with poor mental health are more likely to apply to migrate.
+A major drawback in previous studies is that most of the conclusions regarding the nature of the healthy immigrant effect are based on comparisons between immigrants (generally legal) and natives in the host country.
+Such a comparison does not allow disentangling the contribution of selection from that of healthy habits or any direct effect of migration on health.
+There are however a couple of recent exceptions that shed light on the contribution of selective migration by examining the health of immigrants and non-immigrants prior to migration.
+The study by Rubalcava et al. (2008) employs longitudinal data from the Mexican Family Life Survey to compare emigrants from Mexico to the US to similar non-emigrants.
+The results suggests some evidence of positive selection in terms of physical health outcomes.
+In contrast,